Firezer27/airbnb-clone-project/README.md

 The design follows a modern and clean visual identity inspired by Airbnb’s branding.
 The following color palette ensures consistency, accessibility, and brand recognition across all components and pages:

 <h3>Figma Design Specifications</h3>

-Color Styles:
+<b>Color Styles:<b>

-Primary: #FF5A5F
+Primary: #FF5A5F<br>
-Secondary: #008489
+Secondary: #008489<br>
-Background: #FFFFFF
+Background: #FFFFFF<br>
-Text: #222222
+Text: #222222<br>
-Secondary Text: #717171
+Secondary Text: #717171<br>

-Typography:
+<b>Typography:<b>

-Primary Font: Circular, Medium (500), 16px
+Primary Font: Circular, Medium (500), 16px<br>
-Headings: Circular, Bold (700), 24px-32px
+Headings: Circular, Bold (700), 24px-32px<br>
-Secondary Text: Circular, Book (400), 14px
+Secondary Text: Circular, Book (400), 14px<br>

-🎯 Importance of Identifying Design Properties in Mockup Design
+🎯 <h3>Importance of Identifying Design Properties in Mockup Design</h3>

 Understanding and identifying the design properties in a mockup (such as colors, fonts, spacing, and layouts) is a critical step in creating a consistent and professional user interface.

-Why It’s Important:
+<h3>Why It’s Important</h3>:

-Consistency Across Components: Ensures that all pages follow the same style guidelines, creating a unified look and feel.
+<b>Consistency Across Components:<b> Ensures that all pages follow the same style guidelines, creating a unified look and feel.

-Improved Developer Efficiency: Developers can easily translate Figma designs into clean, accurate frontend code without confusion.
+<b>Improved Developer Efficiency:<b> Developers can easily translate Figma designs into clean, accurate frontend code without confusion.

-Enhanced User Experience: Consistent colors, typography, and spacing make the platform intuitive and visually appealing.
+<b>Enhanced User Experience:<b> Consistent colors, typography, and spacing make the platform intuitive and visually appealing.

-Brand Identity: Maintains recognizable branding that helps users trust and relate to the platform.
+<b>Brand Identity:<b> Maintains recognizable branding that helps users trust and relate to the platform.

-Collaboration: Designers and developers can communicate more effectively when design properties are clearly documented.
+<b>Collaboration:<b> Designers and developers can communicate more effectively when design properties are clearly documented.

-Scalability: Enables future developers or designers to extend or modify the design without breaking the visual system.
+<b>Scalability:<b> Enables future developers or designers to extend or modify the design without breaking the visual system.

 <h2>3.👥 Project Roles and Responsibilities</h2>